xmrrh/aws-android-social-sample/content/cleanup/_index.md

 ---
-title: "클린 업"
+title: "Clean up"
 chapter: true
 weight: 70
 ---

-# 클린업
+# Clean up

-이번 워크샵에서 사용한 리소스를 삭제합니다.
+Delete the resources used in this workshop.